-- Transfer the ground coconut mixture to a cheese cloth/muslin cloth/ nut milk bag/white cloth/strainer over a wide bowl.
-I used nut milk bag.
+- Transfer the ground coconut mixture to a cheese cloth/muslin cloth/ nut milk bag/white cloth/strainer over a full bowl.
+I used a nut milk bag.

 - Squeeze out as much coconut milk as possible.
-If using a strainer, press it with a spoon to collect the milk.
+If using a filter, press it with a spoon to collect the milk.

-- The extracted milk is a thick coconut milk (also known as first coconut milk).
-Transfer to a airtight container.
+- The extracted milk is thick coconut milk (also known as first coconut milk).
+Transfer to an airtight container.
 You can use it immediately or refrigerate as per your preference.
-It stays good for 2-4 days in refrigerator.
-You can discard the leftover coconut pulp in the nut bag or you can make a thin coconut milk (second coconut milk) from it by adding 1 cup of warm water, blend and then strain to get the thin coconut milk.
+It stays good for 2-4 days in the refrigerator.
+You can discard the leftover coconut pulp in the nut bag, or you can make thin coconut milk (second coconut milk) from it by adding 1 cup of warm water, blend and then strain to get the thin coconut milk.